 Jointly commissioned by the Boston Symphony Orchestra and the Tanglewood Music Center, with generous support from the Harriett Eckstein New Commissions Fund.
 First performed on 15th July 2019 at Tanglewood Summer Music Festival, MA, by the Tanglewood Music Center Orchestra conducted by Killian Farrell.

-Scored for a large orchestra (triple winds, three percussionists, piano, harp, and strings), Limina is a single movement of about fifteen minutes’ length.
+Scored for a large orchestra (triple winds, three percussionists, piano, harp, and strings), Limina is a single movement of about 12 minutes’ length.
 Its energy, nuance, and multi-levelled activity require a high level of virtuosity and cohesion among the players.

 “Limina” signifies “thresholds,” a point at which one state becomes another; in Grime’s piece the thresholds are between musical ideas representing expressive states.
 The idea of shifting states was suggested by a chapter in the Norwegian author Tarjei Vesaas’s 1963 novel The Ice Palace, which describes a young girl’s emotions as she moves between chambers within a frozen waterfall.
 Although some of Grime’s previous works have links to imagery or literary ideas, Limina’s connection to Vesaas’s narrative was unusually explicit and direct; the various chambers and the girl’s corresponding emotions determined the episodic structure of Grime’s piece.
 In spite of this specificity, once Grime was fully involved with the piece, purely musical, compositional concerns became the focus.
 Although there are a few clear shifts, these musical states are frequently layered and dovetailed with one another, leaving the listener balanced, as it were, right on that liminal boundary.
 The overlapping of larger ideas and small rhythmic variations among similar parts “blurs” the impact of any expressive state, paralleling the girl’s unsettled blend fear, joy, and confusion.
 The music also contrasts the girl’s physical fragility with the dispassionate strength and coldness of the ice.